PayBX 24 Hour Trading Volume Hits $18,810.00 (AXPR)

 Buying and Selling PayBX

-It is usually not presently possible to purchase alternative cryptocurrencies such as PayBX directly using U.S. dollars.
-Investors seeking to acquire PayBX should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PayBX using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as PayBX directly using US dollars.
+Investors seeking to acquire PayBX should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy PayBX using one of the exchanges listed above.

 Receive News & Updates for PayBX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PayBX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.